The opportunity that's slipping away while you're building your career

 Over the next few years, I started applying the same frameworks I used at work to my family.

-I clarified roles with Brittany.
+Brittany and I further clarified our roles.
 Who owns what?
 Where are the gaps?
 How can we work together as a team instead of competing or keeping score?

 We defined our family's mission and values.
 Not some corporate-sounding statement we'd never use.
 Real words that describe who we are at our best.